7 Days in Southern Puglia:

 Dinner at Sinodia Ristorante

-Great Alternate Days
+Great Alternate Days to enjoy in Salento

 There are so many possibilities, great options that are interest and weather specific